tgen/jetstream/README.md

 pip3 install --upgrade --user git+https://github.com/tgen/jetstream.git@master
 ```

-More install help can be found in the (installation)[#installation] section below
+More install help can be found in the [installation](#installation) section below

 ## Command-line

-After installing with Pip, the command line help can be accessed with the
+After installing with Pip, the command line utility can be launched with
+`jetstream`, and help can be accessed with the `-h/--help` options.
+If
-`-h/--help` options.
-If the command is not found, see the detailed
+the command is not found, see the detailed [installation](#installation)
-(installation)[#installation] section below for more help.
+help below.

 ```shell
 $ jetstream -h